 Who Should Take This Course?

-You should take this course if you love to snowboard, and have a desire to introduce new students to snowboarding.
-You should be confident and comfortable both communicating and demonstrating in front of a group.
+You should take this course if you are a Level 1 instructor with a love of freestyle snowboarding.
+You should have a desire to introduce new students to snowboarding in the park safely and successfully.
+You should also be confident and comfortable both communicating and demonstrating in front of a group.

 Am I Ready?

-The Level 1 Instructor standards require you to pass both riding and teaching evaluations.
+The Park Instructor Level 1 standards require you to pass both riding and teaching evaluations.
 In order to help you achieve success on the course, we suggest you take the following steps in preparation, if they are available to you:

-Book a lesson with a current CASI Level 1 Evaluator to get feedback on your riding ability in relation to the technical standard.
+Take a session with a current CASI Park Level 1 Evaluator to get feedback on your riding ability in relation to the technical standard.